Your Big Guide To Cleaning With Bicarbonate Of Soda

 It’s a common misunderstanding, but bicarbonate of soda is not the same as baking powder.

-Bicarbonate of soda is a single ingredient salt.
+Bicarbonate of soda is a single-ingredient salt.
 Whilst baking powder does contain some bicarbonate of soda, it also contains cream of tartar, plus cornflour or rice flour.

 What About Baking Soda?

-Find green cleaning recipes online or in books, and you might see baking soda listed as a key ingredient.
-This can get confusing knowing what to use.
+If you come across any green cleaning recipes online or in books, you might see baking soda listed as a key ingredient.

-Whenever you see baking soda listed as an ingredient, then don’t worry.
+This can get confusing for anyone in the UK.
+However, whenever you see baking soda listed as an ingredient, don’t worry.
 It’s just plain old bicarbonate of soda that they are referring to.
 This is because bicarbonate of soda is the same thing as baking soda.

 Baking soda – and sometimes sodium bicarbonate – are terms commonly used in America.
 In the UK and in places like Australia and New Zealand, the terms bicarbonate of soda or bicarb are used.